OceanBase logo

 docker logs -f oat

-After the startup logs stop refreshing, log in to OAT to verify whether the upgrade is successful.
+After the startup logs stop refreshing, log in to OAT to verify whether the upgrade was successful.

-The original OAT version is V4.1.1 or later
+Original OAT version before upgrade is V4.1.1 or higher

-You can directly perform an in-place upgrade.
-Take OAT V4.1.1 as an example.
-Perform the following steps to upgrade OAT:
+You can perform an in-place upgrade directly.
+Taking OAT V4.1.1 as an example, follow these steps to upgrade:

 docker load -i oat_xxx_xxxxxxxx_xxx.tgz

-Here, oat_xxx_xxxxxxxx_xxx.tgz is the name of the installation package of the new version.
+Here, oat_xxx_xxxxxxxx_xxx.tgz is the name of the new version installation package.

 Example: